nonplayer/hammercrawl/hc_core_player_2_creation.md

 * **Gear Restrictions:** Thieves can use any weapons and armour that the Hammersmith deems to be suitably sneaky.
 * **Bonus Languages:** Thieves' Cant

-**Stabbity!:** When a Thief is using a melee weapon to attack a foe against which the Thief either has attack advantage or is hidden from perception, the thief doubles their damage against that foe on a successful hit.
+**Stabbity!:** When a Thief is using a melee weapon to attack a foe against which the Thief either has net attack advantages or is hidden from perception, the thief doubles their damage against that foe on a successful hit.
 This multiple increases by +1 at levels 3, 6, 9, 12, and 15.

 **Thief Skills:** Thieves have access to a special array of professional skills which can allow them special unique methods to assess and even bypass dangers.
 These skills (and their base modifying stats) are: